 We will take a look at 5 places that are common for a rat to set up a burrow.
 Where do rats burrow?
 Let’s take a look.

 Rats like to operate in covered areas.
 They do not want to be seen as they enter and exit their burrow.

-For this reason, the entrance to the burrow, and all of the exits are most likely to be created in areas covered by bushes, trees, or other objects.
+For this reason, the entrance to the burrow and all the exits are most likely to be created in areas covered by bushes, trees, or other objects.

-A rat’s burrow is only usually 1 or 2 feet deep, but they will do down further if they need to.
+A rat’s burrow is only usually 1 or 2 feet deep, but they will go down further if needed.

 In terms of borrowing under concrete, this will offer rats additional protection.